AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 if so, it will use the numeric style.
 If it is showing text it will use the text style, which among other things makes the text size smaller.
-To display an attribute of a sensor rather than the state itself add the attreibute to the end of the sensore name.
+To display an attribute of a sensor rather than the state itself add the attribute to the end of the sensor name.
 For example, to display the description of the sensor.dark_sky_summary sensor you would use the following entity definition: "sensor.dark_sky_summary.Description".

+Note that you can define a sub_entity to be an attribute of the entity using the entity_to_sub_entity_attribute argument, or an entity as an attribute of the sub_entity using the sub_entity_to_entity_attribute.

 Mandatory Arguments:
 ^^^^^^^^^^^^^^^^^^^^

--  ``entity`` - the entity\_id of the sensor to be monitored
+-  ``entity`` - the entity\_id of the sensor to be monitored OR
+-  ``sub_entity`` - the entity\_id of the sensor to be monitored

 Optional Arguments:
 ^^^^^^^^^^^^^^^^^^^